Appian Way: Appius Claudius' beginning of the works

-The success of the road
+Success of the road

 The road achieved its purpose.
 The outcome of the Second Samnite War was at last favorable to Rome.
 In a series of blows the Romans reversed their fortunes, bringing Etruria to the table in 311 BC, the very year of their revolt, and Samnium in 304 BC.
 The road was the main factor that allowed them to concentrate their forces with sufficient rapidity and to keep them adequately supplied, whereafter they became a formidable opponent.

-Construction of the road
+Construction

-The main part of the Appian Way was started and finished in 312 BC.
+The main part of the Appian Way was started and completed in 312 BC.

-The road began as a leveled dirt road upon which small stones and mortar were laid.
-Gravel was laid upon this, which was finally topped with tight fitting, interlocking stones to provide a flat surface.
-The historian Procopius said that the stones fit together so securely and closely that they appeared to have grown together rather than to have been fitted together.
-The road was cambered in the middle (for water runoff) and had ditches on either side of the road which were protected by retaining walls.
+The road began as a leveled dirt path on which small stones and mortar were laid.
+This base was covered with gravel, and finally topped with tightly fitting, interlocking stones to create a flat and durable surface.
+The historian Procopius remarked that the stones fit together so securely and precisely that they appeared to have grown together rather than been set by hand.
+The road was cambered in the middle to allow for water runoff and flanked by ditches on either side, which were protected by retaining walls.